 The largest and most comprehensive population-based studies of SRH in Britain are the decennial National Surveys of Sexual Attitudes and Lifestyles (Natsal).
 These have developed rigorous methods to obtain high-quality data, including optimising sampling, data collection methods, and question wording.
-Consequently, findings from Natsal have informed SRH policy and practice in Britain and internationally since 19905.
-However, due to the risks of COVID-19, lockdown restrictions, and the need for timely data, Natsal's methods (i.e., householdbased interviewing and probability sampling using the Postal Address Files (PAF)) were not feasible at this time.
+Consequently, findings from Natsal have informed SRH policy and practice in Britain and internationally since 1990.
+However, due to the risks of COVID-19, lockdown restrictions, and the need for timely data, Natsal's methods (i.e., household-based interviewing and probability sampling using the Postal

+Address Files (PAF)) were not feasible at this time.
+The pilot for the fourth decennial Natsal survey was paused until 2021 due to these restrictions, allowing the team to conduct the Natsal-COVID study.
 The Natsal-COVID study sought to capitalise on the experience of Natsal to understand the impact of COVID-19 on SRH in Britain and took a pragmatic approach to achieve the best quality possible under the circumstances.
 We prioritised a large-scale national quota sample with online data collection that could be achieved rapidly and at relatively low cost, which facilitates multiple waves of data collection to monitor changes during and after the pandemic.
 We also undertook qualitative interviews to gain greater contextual understanding and to provide insights into the thoughts, feelings, and behaviours of participants reporting three types of experience in the survey, chosen for their public health importance.
-A second wave captures behaviour and outcomes one-year after the first national lockdown in Britain (due to report in July 2021).
+The reported experiences were: sex with someone outside the household during lockdown; difficulty accessing SRH services; and relationship difficulties A second wave conducted in March-April 2021 captures behaviour and outcomes one-year after the first national lockdown in Britain (due to report in July 2021).